What Years Did The Toyota 4Runner Have A V8?

 Why Did Toyota Stop Making A V8 4Runner?

 There are several reasons why the Toyota 4Runner ceased to have a V8 engine.
-First of all, Toyota was aggressively promoting improved powerplants.
-Now it’s commonplace, but back then, the VVT-i system was brand new.
+First of all, Toyota was aggressively promoting improved power plants.
+Now it’s commonplace, but the VVT-i system was brand new back then.

 In the mid-2000s, manufacturers faced pressure to improve fuel efficiency in their engines.
 It wasn’t uncommon to see several models drop their larger engines from the lineup.
 Instead, they opted for smaller, more eco-friendly powerplants.
 Toyota was no exception.

-They promised that the upgraded 4.0L V6 was more powerful and more efficient.
+They promised that the upgraded 4.0L V6 would be more powerful and more efficient.
 But the 4.7L V8 also had quality issues.
 Though usually recognized as a very reliable engine, the 2UZ-FE V8 sometimes had a cracked exhaust manifold.

 Converters need warming up before they can be fully efficient.
 So, Toyota thinned out the steel surrounded the catalytic converters.
 After many heating and cooling cycles, the thinner metal would crack.
 This problem leads to hampered performance and, worse, failed catalytic converters.